sartorlab/improving_enhancer_definitions/README.md

 It includes the following:

-- Create new enhancers lists using ENCODE ChromHMM/DNase-seq data
+- Create new enhancers lists using ENCODE ChromHMM tracks, ENCODE DNase-seq data for 125 cell lines, FANTOM5 permissive enhancers, and Thurman et al DHSs from ~75 cell lines.
-- Process [ENCODE ChIA-PET](https://www.encodeproject.org/search/?type=Experiment&assay_term_name=ChIA-PET) data using [Mango](https://github.com/dphansti/mango) / download other processed ChIA-PET data from other sources
+- Process [ENCODE ChIA-PET](https://www.encodeproject.org/search/?type=Experiment&assay_term_name=ChIA-PET) data using [Mango](https://github.com/dphansti/mango) / download other processed ChIA-PET data from other sources.
+Heming has added code to find particular orientations of CTCF motifs.
-- Use processed ChIA-PET data to link enhancers to genes
+- Use processed ChIA-PET data, FANTOM5 associations, or THurman et al associations to link enhancers to genes
 - Evaluate how well different enhancer lists capture ENCODE ChIP-seq peaks
 - Run chipenrich using different enhancer lists and compare the resulting p-values